JASMINE-rpg/JASMINE-rpg/README.md

 - 👋 Hi, I’m @JASMINE-rpg
-- 👀 I’m interested in IN KEARNING MANY NEW THINGS
+- 👀 I’m interested in IN LEARNING MANY NEW THINGS
 - 🌱 I’m currently learning I AM DOING B.TECH
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me I AM ALWAYS AVAILABLE